Northern Link (MTR): History

+The initial line is expected to cost HK$62 billion in December 2015 prices, with an average of HK$500 million/km.

 Phases

-The Northern Link (NOL) project is expected to consist of two phases.
+The Northern Link (NOL) project is expected to consist of four phases.

 Phase 1

 Phase 1 consists of the construction and completion of Kwu Tung station that will initially serve the East Rail line after its opening, then later the Northern Link after the completion of Phase 2.
 It had been partially built by KCR Corporation during the construction of the Lok Ma Chau Spur Line.
 Construction of Kwu Tung station was approved by the government in 2022 is scheduled to commence in 2023 with completion due in 2027.
+Construction started on September 29, 2023.

+The station was expected to cost HK$3.5 billion as of December 2015.
+As of July 2023, the estimated cost had risen to HK$5.9 billion.

 Phase 2

-Phase 2 consists of the building of the Northern Link main line tracks from Kam Sheung Road station to Kwu Tung station.
+Phase 2 consists of the building of the 10.7 km main line from Kam Sheung Road station to Kwu Tung station.
 It also includes the construction of 3 new stations (Au Tau, Ngau Tam Mei and San Tin) along with the expansion of Kam Sheung Road station to accommodate the new tracks and platforms.
 Planning and designing began in 2021.
 Construction of the mainline is planned to begin in 2025 and be completed in 2034.

+It is expected to cost HK$58.5 billion in December 2015 prices.

+Northern Link Spur Line

+The 5.8 km Northern Link Spur Line starts from San Tin station and connects to San Tin Technopole, Hong Kong-Shenzhen Innovation and Technology Park before terminating at the Huanggang Port in Shenzhen.
+Planning and design for the line is expected to start in 2024.

+Northern Link Eastern Extension

+The 9.5 km eastern extension extends eastward from Kwu Tung to Ping Che via Lo Wu South and Man Kam To.
+Originally planned as part of the extension, the section from Heung Yuen Wai to Fanling station will form the new 8.5 km Northeast New Territories Line.